Assistant Professor of Voice

-In 2015, Tamara joined the faculty of the Butler School of Music at the University of Texas at Austin, and Music Academy of the West in Santa Barbara, CA.
+In 2015 Tamara joined faculty of Butler School of Music at University of Texas, Austin and Music Academy of the West in Santa Barbara, CA.

-In January 2019, Sanikidze became Director of Butler Opera Center.
+In January 2019 Dr. Sanikidze became Director of Butler Opera center.

 Tamara Sanikidze holds a Doctor of Musical Arts Degree from the University of Maryland, College Park.